Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 Breast Cancer Diagnosis:

 It was on September 13th, 2016, that my life changed forever.
 This was the day I had the followup appointment with my breast surgeon.
 It was the day I would learn the results of the biopsy.
-The day where facing having to deal with a Breast Cancer diagnosis would become a reality.
+The day where my diagnosis would become a reality.
 As I sat in the exam room with my husband, I still held out hope that it was benign, and I would leave that appointment being able to resume some form of a normal life.

 When she returned, she reviewed the biopsy results, and there is very little that I can say that actually sunk in beyond ER+, PR+.
 There was still one test that was outstanding, the HER2 test, which is what determines the aggressiveness of the tumor.
 I left that appointment with paperwork and my first of many pink ribbon pins.
 It felt surreal, as there was no way I could be dealing with a breast cancer diagnosis at only 37 years old.

 Next on the list was a Breast MRI, CAT scan, and bone scan, all to determine whether cancer had spread past the breast and lymph nodes.
-A Breast Cancer diagnosis also meant I would be referred to an oncologist.
+This also also meant I would be referred to an oncologist.
 Yep, that is the one doctor I never had expected or wanted to have on my list.

 Time is of the essence with Breast Cancer.
 In what felt like the blink of an eye, I was scheduled to meet with my oncologist for the first time.
 Yet another appointment that went by in a blur.
 I left that office feeling like I knew nothing more than when I walked in.
 I was lucky enough to have the company of my husband, mom, and a close family friend at my first appointment.
-They were able to digest more of the information my oncologist provided.
-And later advised me of what I needed to be concerned with.
+They were able to digest more of the information my oncologist provided, than I was and later advised me of what I needed to be concerned with.
 In the midst of all this, the HER2 test came back positive as well.
-So beyond just dealing with a breast cancer diagnosis, I was dealing with an aggressive form as well.
+So beyond just dealing with breast cancer, I was dealing with an aggressive form as well.

 On a positive note, the bone scan had come back negative, meaning cancer had not spread to my bones.
 The CAT scan was mostly negative, except for a spot on my liver.
 The doctors were 99% sure was benign, but needed additional tests to make sure.
 Two more MRIs were ordered.
 One of my brain, and one of my liver to make sure cancer had not spread to either location.
 Apparently the brain and liver are the two most common areas for Breast Cancer to spread to.

 Breast Cancer is quite common, and it has a high survival rate.
-But it’s hard not be scared when you’re faced with dealing with a breast cancer diagnosis.
+But it’s hard not to be scared when you’re faced with dealing with this life threatening illness.
 Particularly with so many unknowns.
 How will I respond to treatment?
 Will I have negative side effects?
 Without realizing it, anxiety takes hold, and you find yourself fearing the worst.
-Especially when they review all the potential side effects of the medications you will be given.
-Although most are rare, it’s still enough to kick your anxiety into high gear.
+Especially when they review all the potential side effects of the medications you will be given, commonly known as Chemo Teach.
+Although the worst side effects are rare, it’s still enough to kick your anxiety into high gear.

 As the start of my cancer treatment crept closer, the appointments I feared the most was creeping up on me.
 A short, outpatient surgery visit was all that was needed to place the port in my chest.
-This was a little bucket like device, placed under the skin.
-It would be used to administer my chemo treatments.
+This was a little bucket like device, called a Power Port, or Port-a-Cath is placed under the skin.
+It was a little purple heart-shaped device that would be used to administer my chemo treatments.
 In my entire life, I had never been through any type of surgery.
-Dealing with a Breast Cancer diagnosis brought a lot of firsts.
+Dealing with Breast Cancer brought a lot of firsts.
 This included all the tests I had been through in the past month.
 All of which did not help my anxiety levels.

 The port surgery had been scheduled for October 10th, 2016.
 Followed immediately by my first round of chemotherapy, scheduled for the following day.
 I wasn’t sure which I feared the most, the surgery, or the chemo itself.
 I have to say it was a tie as they both had their own anxiety-inducing unknowns.